MaraRinn/StarfieldOutpostCompendium/Industry From Scratch.md

 - 28 Tungsten
 - 38 Copper

+## Landing Pads - Small vs Large

 Many outposts here will use small landing pads.
 If you want to get through the whole guide using larger ships, I'll leave it to you to adjust the build materials.
 To place a large landing pad instead of small you'll need to add:

 - 18 Adaptive Frame
 - 2 Beryllium
 - 10 Iron
 - 2 Zero Wire

+You can also simulate a Landing Pad with Shipbuilder by building a Cargo Link and two Storage - Solid - Large.
+This means you can construct the items you want to build at your home base, then deconstruct them and have the materials added to your ship's cargo hold.
+This can be easier than counting resources, depending on whether you have the space to build the things you need.

+Note ships that have been rendered in space will sometimes stop landing on a small landing pads.
+One fix is to open the ship in the ship editor (at a Starship Technician) and move some item around on the hull, such as switching a weapon or shield to a different snap point.
+Then save the ship and try landing at the recalcitrant outpost again.

+Sometimes for some reason an entire save will stop allowing any ships to land on small landing pads.

+A later version of this guide will shift entirely to large landing pads if only for the sanity of the author.

 ## Bessel III-b Al/Fe/Ni/Co